cuttlebelle/cuttlebelle/README.md

 "cuttlebelle": {                  # The cuttlebelle object
   "folder": {                     # The is where we can adjust folder/file names
     "content": "content/",        # Where does your content live?
-    "src": "src/",                # Where do your react layouts live?
+    "code": "code/",              # Where do your react layouts live?
     "site": "site/",              # Where do you want to generate your static site to?
     "index": "index",             # What is the name of the file we look for to generate pages?
     "homepage": "index"           # What should the index folder be named?